Loganmurrie/Programming-Languages-Final/README.md

 >  *"Breach the stack.
 Secure the logic.
 Execute the mission."*
 > This isn't your ordinary language.
 This is **Siege Code** — a custom **stack-based** language written in **Python**, where your commands are led by Operators from *Rainbow Six Siege*.

-Whether you're breaching a door or pushing ASCII, you're in for an elite coding op.
+Whether breaching a door or pushing ASCII, you're in for an elite coding op.

 ---

-## 🧠 What is Siege Code?
+## What is Siege Code?

 Siege Code is a **fun and simple programming language** designed for beginners.